nzp-team/documentation/markdown/mapping/wall-weapons.md

 `buy_weapon` triggers have three important fields.
 The weapon you wish to be purchaseable (`weapon`), the cost of the weapon (`cost`), and the cost of ammunition after initial weapon purchase (`cost2`).

+Using the _"Inactive until Triggered"_ spawnflag (`1`), you can disable the ability to purchase the off-the-wall weapon until it is activated via target.

 ### _Call of Duty_'s Defined Weapon Costs

 _Call of Duty: World at War_ and _Call of Duty: Black Ops_ use consistent prices for their off-the-wall weapons in game.
 These prices, sorted from highest to lowest, are as follows (any weapon not listed here is a weapon not available off-the-wall in an official capacity):